 - Attackers embed hidden instructions in web content (invisible text, HTML comments, social media posts)

-- Users request innocent AI assistance like “summarize this page”
+- Users request innocuous AI assistance, such as “summarize this page.”

 - AI processes malicious instructions without distinguishing them from legitimate content